FrontAnalyticsInc/data_analytics_course/projects/01-clouseau/README.md

 of data analytics to help us optimize our approach in finding organizations in SLC to partner with.
 >
-> WatershedMomentUtah (WMU) works with organizations like schools, churches and businesses to help them find ways to increase efficient water usage and reduce waste.
+> Watershed Moment Utah (WMU) works with organizations like schools, churches and businesses to help them find ways to increase efficient water usage and reduce waste.
 >